Bayou Grove is located in New Orleans, Louisiana, and reflects the places where the land, water, and sky meet in our region- the bayous.

 Groves are groups led by at least two members who are initiated (started) in the Druid grade, they meet regularly, celebrate the eight festivals, may perform initiation rituals, and and might also arrange other activities such as Druidic retreats, workshops and camps.

 Bayou Grove is led by two Druid Companions.
 Druid Companions are Druid Initiates that have completed all of the grades in OBOD – there are probably 30-40 such members in the United States.
-Both of our co-founders have also been members of other Druid orders, multiple groves, and worked as staff and presenters at various OBOD and Pagan gatherings.
+Both of our co-founders have also been members of other Druid orders, multiple groves, and worked as staff and presenters at various OBOD and Pagan gatherings since the early 2000s.

 We plan to obtain an additional affiliation with another order in the near future.